SWIC-177/curriculum-content/week-9.md

 // This will log the value of `myVar` to the console console.log(myVar);
 ```
+**Bottom line:** Avoid declaring new variables with the same variable names in multiple places.
+In other words, using `const` with the same name multiple times in different scopes.

 [Variable Shadowing I](https://somup.com/cZeqXpC6oO)
 [Avoid Variable Shadowing in Parameters Too](https://somup.com/cZeqXHC6Dl)